 Poole Council then prosecuted him under the Proceeds of Crime Act in an attempt to seize the amount of money by which he had benefitted from his crime by increasing the value of his home.

 Two independent valuations suggested the property had risen in value by between £21,750 and £30,000; the judge ordered him to pay £21,750 to the taxpayer in respect of the proceeds of his crime, as well as a further £15,000 in legal costs.

-According to the Poole Council enforcement team, this is perhaps the first time in the UK in which a Proceeds of Crime case has been based on the benefit of improved light to a property as a consequence of the destruction of a tree.
+According to the Poole Council enforcement team, this is perhaps the first time in the UK that a Proceeds of Crime case has been based on the benefit of improved light to a property as a consequence of the destruction of a tree.